 - During the 1960s, actor Dean Stockwell took a break - getting into the hippie subculture with pals like Dennis Hopper.
 Upon returning to acting, however, his luck was running out.
 He eked along from 1965 to 1980 taking whatever work he could get (like dinner theater), but in the end, he found it so embarrassing that he decided to throw in the towel and move on.
 Thing is, he announced his retirement in a goodbye ad in Variety - which got him noticed by casting directors.
 In the face of renewed offers for movies and television (including a particularly successful one involving a future Star Trek captain and time travel), he gladly went back to acting almost immediately after 'retiring.'

 - George Washington stated he would come out of retirement and lead the US army against what appeared to be inevitable war against France.
-Thankfully subverted since the war never came.
+The war never came about.

 - When Dave Mustaine suffered a severe hand injury that could potentially have paralyzed his left hand, he announced he would be disbanding Megadeth due to his incapacitation.
 However, despite his doctors' fears, he ultimately recovered and recorded The System Has Failed with a radically different lineup; it was originally intended to be a solo album but the record label demanded it released under the Megadeth moniker.
 Dave and his revolving door of musicians have been releasing subsequent Megadeth albums ever since.

 - Fear Factory's "official" 2003 breakup was cut alarmingly short by a reformation with bassist Christian Olde Wolbers replacing former guitarist Dino Cazares and the release of Archetype in early 2004.